Richard Gwyn: Early life

-For these reasons, Dr. William Downham, a former Roman Catholic priest of the Augustinian Brothers of Penitence who had conformed to Anglicanism and been appointed by the Queen as Bishop of Chester, and his officers, "began to molest", Gwyn, "for refusing to receive at their communion table".
+For these reasons, William Downham, a former Roman Catholic priest of the Augustinian Brothers of Penitence who had conformed to Anglicanism and been appointed by the Queen as Bishop of Chester, and his officers, "began to molest", Gwyn, "for refusing to receive at their communion table".
 The Bishop and local statesman Roger Puleston put considerable pressure upon Gwyn, who reluctantly agreed, "greatly against his stomach", to receive Communion at Anglican services the following Sunday.
 The next Sunday, however, as Gwyn left St. Mary the Virgin Church in Overton-on-Dee following the Anglican service there, he was assaulted and pecked all the way back to his home by a flock of crows and kites.
 Soon after, Gwyn became so gravely ill that his life was despaired of.
 Gwyn promised God that if his life were spared, he would return to the Catholic Faith and never again violate his conscience by attending services at a Protestant church.
-Soon after, the seminary priests began arriving in North Wales from Catholic Europe.
+Soon after, seminary priests, including Robert Gwin, began arriving in North Wales from Catholic Europe.
 Gwyn made his Confession and returned to the religion of his childhood.

 Incensed by Gwyn's return to Catholicism, Bishop Downham and the Protestants of Overton made Gwyn's life so unbearable that the schoolmaster and his family fled the Diocese of Chester on foot.
 After crossing the River Dee and finding a new home in Erbistock, Gwyn set up the Welsh equivalent to an Irish hedge school inside a deserted barn, where he secretly taught the children of local Catholic families.
 In time, however, Gwyn was forced to flee from Erbistock as well to avoid arrest.

-On a Wednesday night early in 1579, Richard Gwyn was arrested by the Vicar of Wrexham, Dr..
-Hugh Soulley a former Roman Catholic priest who had conformed to Anglicanism and married, during a visit to the city's Cattle Market.
+On a Wednesday night early in 1579, Richard Gwyn was arrested by the Vicar of Wrexham, Hugh Soulley a former Roman Catholic priest who had conformed to Anglicanism and married, during a visit to the city's Cattle Market.
 Gwyn was confined to Wrexham Jail, where he was offered his liberty if he would conform to the Established Church.
 When he refused, Gwyn was told that he would appear before the magistrates the following day.
 That very night, Gwyn escaped and remained a fugitive for a year and a half.